 With its rich history, it’s safe to say that “Ms.” is preferred by many women of the twenty-first century.
 However, there are a few times when you should definitely avoid this title.

-First of all, if a woman has a professional title, use it!
+If a woman has a professional title, use that instead.
 Women who are doctors, lawyers, professors, judges, officers, etc., should be addressed just like their male counterparts.
-Your recipient worked hard for her MD, JD, PhD, judgeship, etc., so don’t overlook the importance of the accolade and the opportunity to make a solid first impression.
+Your recipient worked hard for her MD, JD, Ph.D., judgeship, etc., so don’t overlook the importance of the accolade and the opportunity to make a solid first impression.

 Some common professional titles include: